zShanCS/Dictionary/README.md

 well belive it cause we  are gonna implement this in this repo.

-we are going to use a rarely used form of trees. a highly specific form of trees called trie.
+we are going to use a rarely used form of trees. a highly specific form of trees called trie. also trie is pronounced as try in case you were wondering

 -syotos